Channel Simulation: Finite Blocklengths and Broadcast Channels: Overview of the main results

-Here, the max-divergence, or Rényi divergence of order $\infty$, is given by $D_{\max}\infdiv*{p}{q} \defeq \sup_{x\in\set{X}} \log{\frac{p(x)}{q(x)}}$ when $p \ll q$ and $+\infty$ otherwise.
-The max-mutual information in~\eqref{eq:maxmutual} can be expressed as a max-divergence radius of the channel, analogous to the well-known expression for channel capacity except for the different Rényi order.
-The $\epsilon$-smooth channel max-mutual information is a linear program, which we call \emph{meta converse for channel simulation}.
+Note that the $\epsilon$-smooth channel max-mutual information is a linear program, which we call \emph{meta-converse for channel simulation}.
 Our derivations are based on information inequalities for partially smoothed entropy measures~\cite{anshu2020partially}.

-We then go on to show that $\ceil{2^{I_{\max}^\epsilon(W)}}$ exactly corresponds to the simulation cost with no-signaling assisted codes~\cite{fang2019quantum}.
-This is in analogy to similar findings for the meta converse for channel coding in terms of hypothesis testing.
-Namely, with $N_\epsilon^\star(W_{\rv{Y}|\rv{X}})$ denoting the largest number of distinct messages that can be transmitted through $W_{\rv{Y}|\rv{X}}$ within average error $\epsilon$, one has the meta converse bound~\cite{polyanskiy2010channel} (see also~\cite{Hayashi09})
+We then go on to show that $\ceil{2^{I_{\max}^\epsilon(W)}}$ corresponds exactly to the simulation cost with no-signaling-assisted codes.
+This is in analogy to similar findings for the meta-converse for channel coding in terms of hypothesis testing.
+Namely, with $N_\epsilon^\star(W_{\rv{Y}|\rv{X}})$ denoting the largest number of distinct messages that can be transmitted through $W_{\rv{Y}|\rv{X}}$ within the average error $\epsilon$, one has the meta-converse bound~\cite{polyanskiy2010channel} (also see~\cite{hayashi2009information})